crystalscript/crystalscript/docs/language-reference.md

 ## Types

-Crystalscript supports all the same types as Clarity, except that strings are always utf-8.
-There is currently no access to ascii strings.
+Crystalscript supports all the same types as Clarity.
+Strings default to utf-8.
+To get an ascii string, use `"string".ascii()`.

 | Type | Description |                     Literal      | Example |
 | ---- | ----------- |                     -------      | ------- |